arkodeepsen/seeyuh/README.md

 ---

 ## 🌐 **Dynamic Updates**
-- Visit the [Seeyuh Bot Status Page](https://seeyuh.up.railway.app) for real-time metrics and updates.
+- Visit the [Seeyuh Bot Website](https://seeyuh.up.railway.app) for real-time metrics and updates.
 - Join our [support server](https://discord.gg/ETXgCVYmBb) for announcements and issues.

 ---